hj-lv/lhj/README.md

   equipped with Ubuntu 20.0.8

 - Prepare the test files.
-    - You can use pcap,caida,dplp and so on to test its performance.
+    - You can use caida,dplp and so on to test its performance.

 #### Compile